Evolution of Ethiopian Coffee From Wild Berries To World Class Brews

 A legend says the coffee beans were discovered by a goat herder named Kaldi.
-He noticed the unusual behavior of his goats every time they eat the wild berries of a bush.
+He noticed the unusual behavior of his goats every time they ate the wild berries of a bush.

 Fascinated by this discovery, he picked up some cherries and went to the monastery to present what he thought to be heaven-sent food to the monk.
 A monk evaluated the coffee cherries he brought and threw them into the fire pit with the belief that they were the devil’s work.

 The embers eventually roasted the coffee beans and a unique aroma filled the room.
 Kaldi took the roasted beans and put them in the water, giving way to the first cup of coffee ever made.
 Using the traditional method of making tea, the monks applied the same principle in making coffee.
-They realized its beneficial effect, especially when doing meditations and devotions.
+They realized its beneficial effect, especially when doing meditations and devotions late into the night.

 Since then, coffee production has become a part of Ethiopians’ everyday life, and saw it as a staple food like bread (from the Ethiopian phrase, Buna dabo naw, translated as “Coffee is our bread.”)